vybu/yoshi/website/docs/migration-guide.md

 ---
-id: version-4
+id: migration-guide
-title: Version 4
+title: Version 4 Migration guide
-sidebar_label: Version 4
+sidebar_label: Version 4 Migration guide
 ---

 Like any major release, Yoshi v4 comes with some breaking changes.
 It's recommended to go over them to make the migration go easily.
 If you encounter any problems, please [open an issue](https://github.com/wix/yoshi/issues/new/choose).